-LALH Nature and Design Fund
+Ann Douglass Wilhite Nature and Design Fund

 The need for landscape design that provides a connection to the dynamic, restorative power of nature has never been greater than it is today.
-In response, LALH is creating the Nature and Design Fund, with a goal of one million dollars.
+In response, LALH has created the Ann Douglass Wilhite Nature and Design Fund.
 The new fund will support books and documentary films that illuminate the transformative principles of nature and the landscape designs they can inspire.